-When the Barista Pro first came out, the price difference was much steeper, but I would argue that even at the higher price, the Pro is worth it for enhanced features.
-The Pro includes more robust features compared to the Express, such as the finer grind control and the ThermoJet heating system.
+When the Barista Pro first came out in 2019, the price difference was much steeper, but I would argue that even at the higher price, the Pro is worth it for its enhanced features.
+An espresso machine is all about good espresso, and the ThermoJet and finer grind settings win out here.

-If you want to save money, the Barista Express is a very solid machine.
+The Barista Express is a solid machine if you want to save money.
 The thermocoil heating system puts it above other machines in the industry.
-If you don’t need to change the presets, the control system and pressure gauge make it easy to use.
+If you don’t plan to change the presets, the control system and pressure gauge are easy enough to use.

 For me, however, the Pro wins out in the value department.
-The way I look at it, I’m happy to spend an extra $100 for a coffee machine that I’ll be using for years to come.
-That morning espresso is the best part of the day (for me, at least) and I want it to be good.
+The way I look at it, I’m happy to spend extra for a coffee machine that I’ll be using for years to come.
+That morning espresso is the best part of the day (for me, at least), and I want it to be excellent.
 Better quality and easier use with the Barista Pro is well worth the price.

 The Winner Is: The Breville Barista Pro

 The Breville Barista Pro is the better espresso machine, compared to the Breville Barista Express.
-The Breville Pro wins out in better espresso brewing, better milk steaming, overall ease of use, and value proposition.
+The Breville Pro wins out because you can make better espresso with more ease at a reasonable price.

-The high quality burr grinder on the Pro edges out the Barista Express by offering a finer, more specific scale of grind settings, for fine espresso every time.
-Coffee experts who want the perfect cup know that grind, water temperature, and brewing time all play key roles in espresso excellence, and the Breville Pro espresso machine performs better in all these areas.
+The additional control over grind size and programming on the Pro edges out the Barista Express by offering a finer, more specific scale of grind settings, for fine espresso every time.
+Espresso aficionados who want the perfect cup know that grind, water temperature, and brewing time all play key roles in espresso excellence, and the Breville Pro espresso machine performs better in all these areas.

 The Breville Barista Pro is our favorite Breville espresso machine.
 It uses the latest Thermojet technology, has more grind settings, and includes a four-hole steam wand.
 The display is easy to program across multiple inputs.
 The perfect semi-automatic espresso machine.

-If you’re interested in broader buying guide, check out the best espresso machines for beginners.
+If you’re interested in a broader range of machines, see our list of espresso machines for beginners.
 Looking for a lower-priced espresso machine?
-See our head-to-head comparison of the Breville Bambino vs Bambino Plus.
+See our head-to-head comparison of the Breville Bambino vs Bambino Plus or options under $500.

 Frequently Asked Questions